Table of Contents

-Presented as a scannable pie chart, accompanied by vital turnover metrics, this is a financial graph that quantifies how swiftly your organization collects your payments owed, thus showcasing your effectiveness concerning extending credits.
+Presented as a scannable pie chart, accompanied by vital turnover metrics, this is one of the financial graphs templates that quantifies how swiftly your organization collects your payments owed, thus showcasing your effectiveness in extending credits.

 The quicker your business can transform credit sales into cash, the better your liquidity, ultimately translating to a greater ability to handle your short-term liabilities.

 This particular example is incredibly useful as it's a financial performance graph that will allow you to understand how well your business can leverage its assets to gain more profit.

 Displayed in an easy-to-follow column chart and trend line format, this graph offers an exceptional visual representation of how profitable your organization is concerning your overall asset.
 The bottom line here is the higher your ROA, the better, particularly when you compare this metric to your direct industry competitors - so this chart is essential to your ongoing financial progress.

 This color-keyed visual offers a distinct measurement of the level of profit you are able to generate for your various shareholders.
 This particular metric is calculated by dividing your business’s net income (minus the dividends to preferred stocks) by the equity of your shareholders (excluding preferred shares) - not only does this provide an excellent gauge of financial performance, but it’s also effective for comparison with other competitors within your sector.